virtualidentityag/jQuery.DebouncedResize/README.md

-Debounced and Throttled Resize Events for jQuery
+Debounced Resize Events for jQuery
 ================================================

 It has always been a pain to deal with cross browser issues of the `window`'s resize event: